bendtherules/bendtherules.github.com/posts/function-name-binding.md

 (I think the term lexical scope is widely misused and used as a magical phrase to explain anything and everything.
 So, hopefully a more common term like outer/outside scope will be easier to understand.)

 Now, to answer the above two questions -
-1. When we declare `function foo`, js internally defines a variable with the same name (`foo`) is the OUTSIDE scope - whose value is set to the function object.
+1. When we declare `function foo`, js internally defines a variable with the same name (`foo`) in the OUTSIDE scope - whose value is set to the function object.
     > Now, this name binding happens alongwith hoisting.
 So, hoisting works using a sort of "pre-evaluation" step where-
     >  1.  it only looks at function declarations,
-    >  2.evaluates the declaration to create a function objectand then adds a binding (in lexical scope) with name="foo" and value=\<function object\>.
+    >  2. evaluates the declaration to create a function object, and then
+    > 3. adds a binding in lexical scope with name="foo" and value=\<function object\>.

     sdsdsd